Natural do Rio de Janeiro

 Imus, Cavite (Photo credit: ~MVI~ (warped))

-My Tita Yeyit and Tita Ising will arrive from Manila today and stay with us for two months.
+Today, my Tita Yeyit and Tita Ising will arrive from Manila and they will stay with us for two months.

-I hope to show them around to places they have not been to yet!
+I hope that I can show them around to places where they have not been to yet!

 The Witching Hour at the PSE

-While the Philippine peso is falling like a stack of cards (similar to the ones used in PAGCOR casinos), the PSE Composite Index (Phisix) has amazingly—perhaps to show its resiliency—held its ground and even rebounded on days when the currency was free-falling.
+While the Philippine peso is falling down like a stack of cards (similar to the ones used in PAGCOR casinos), the PSE Composite Index (Phisix), amazingly – perhaps to show its resiliency – had held its ground and even rebounded on days when the currency was free-falling.

-This only demonstrated that moneymen, who were almost exclusively playing the peso-dollar game when stock prices were in the doldrums, were again beginning to show interest in speculating in the stock market.
+This only demonstrated the fact that money men who were almost exclusively playing the peso-dollar game when stock prices were in the doldrums, were beginning to show their interest to speculate in the stock market once again.

-Market makers and foreign investors—prime movers of the PSE—who had long been gone even before the series of parodies that happened in Manila’s top corridors of power unraveled in 2002 seem to be stepping in once more in the Philippine stock market after the Gloria administration showed its desire to clean up its act.
+Market makers and foreign investors – prime movers of the PSE – that had long been gone even before the series of parodies that happened in Manila’s top corridors of power unraveled in the 2002, seem to be stepping in once more in the Philippine stock market, after the Gloria administration showed its desire to clean up its act.

-Recently, blue chips—which are currently at dirt-cheap levels almost similar to the turbulent days (post-coup) of the Cory Aquino era—were seen being plucked up by enthusiastic foreign fund managers who are betting that the Philippine economy will fare much better under Gloria Macapagal-Arroyo’s new mandate.
+Recently, blue chips – which currently are at their dirt-cheap levels almost similar to the turbulent days (post-coup) of the Cory Aquino era – were seen being plucked up by enthusiastic foreign fund managers who are betting that the Philippine economy will fare much better under Gloria Macapagal-Arroyo’s new mandate.

 Stock Exchange Stitch